DJS91/Wizarr-for-Home-Assistant/README.md

 # Wizarr for Home Assistant

-A comprehensive Home Assistant custom integration for managing Wizarr invitation systems with advanced email capabilities.
+A comprehensive Home Assistant custom integration for monitoring your Wizarr server with invitation emailing capabilities.

 ## Features